-Disease specific products
+Disease specific ONS products

-Specialist products which may be required for particular patient groups (e.g. renal patients, patients with bowel disorders) such as those listed below13 These should not be initiated in primary care and should only be prescribed on the request of a dietitian with clinical justification.
-This list is not exhaustive.
+Specialist products which may be required for particular patient groups such as those in the lists below.
+These should not routinely be initiated in primary care and should only be prescribed on the request of a dietitian with clinical justification or as local pathways allow.